aiven/aiven-docs/docs/products/postgresql/howto/enable-jit.md

 via [Aiven Console](https://console.aiven.io/) and [Aiven CLI](/docs/tools/cli).

-To enable JIT in the [Aiven Console](https://console.aiven.io/), take the following steps:
+To enable JIT in the [Aiven Console](https://console.aiven.io/):

 1. Log in to the [Aiven Console](https://console.aiven.io/).
-2. From the **Services** page, select the the Aiven for PostgreSQL service where you want to enable JIT.
+2. From the **Services** page, select the the Aiven for PostgreSQL service where to enable JIT.
 3. From the sidebar on your service's page, select **Service settings**.
 4. On the **Service settings** page, go to the **Advanced